Mollie Tibbetts: Suspect charged with Iowa student's murder

-MONTEZUMA, Iowa — A 24-year-old man has been charged with first degree murder in relation to the disappearance of Iowa college student Mollie Tibbetts, authorities announced Tuesday afternoon.
+IOWA CITY, Iowa (AP) — A 24-year-old man has been charged with first degree murder in relation to the disappearance of Iowa college student Mollie Tibbetts, investigators announced Tuesday afternoon.

+Earlier Tuesday, investigators announced a body believed to be Tibbetts was found in rural Poweshiek County.

 Investigators were working Tuesday at a scene about 12 miles (19 kilometers) southeast of Brooklyn, where a government vehicle blocked the public's access to a gravel road.
 An SUV from the state medical examiner's office was seen leaving the area.